 Pain and suffering covers both mental and physical distress that you suffered due to the accident.
 Washington State law says that pain and suffering can include but is not limited to: inconvenience, mental anguish, and emotional distress that has already been experienced and with reasonable probability will be experienced in the future.

 Loss of enjoyment of life, like pain and suffering, is compensation for your loss of the ability to enjoy the pleasures and amenities of life.
 This can also include no longer being able to perform your job duties or hobbies that you can no longer continue doing.

 No. It can sometimes be very difficult to get the insurance company to pay for pain and suffering.
-If you were involved in a serious accident you should at least consult with an experienced Seattle personal injury attorney to find out if they think that you should receive money for pain and suffering.
-Most insurance companies do not want to pay for any pain and suffering, you may need the help of someone that has experience negotiating with the insurance company.
+If you were involved in a serious accident, you should at least consult with an experienced Seattle personal injury attorney to find out if they think that you should receive money for pain and suffering.
+Most insurance companies do not want to pay for any pain and suffering.
+You may need the help of someone who has experience negotiating with the insurance company.

 The time is takes to settle your claim will depend on how long it takes for you to reach maximum recovery from your injuries.
-Claims can take anywhere from 6 months to over a year just depending on how much treatment you actually need.
+Claims can take anywhere from six months to over a year, just depending on how much treatment you actually need.